sketchytech/Aldwych_JSON_Swift/README.md

 `NSJSONSerialization.dataWithJSONObject(jsonArray.array, options: NSJSONWritingOptions.PrettyPrinted, error: &error)`

+#Refined Handling
-For more refined handling of data additional types can be created.
+For more refined handling of data, additional types can be created.
 If you add the iTunesData file from the Extras folder then code like this can be can be written:

     if let url = NSURL(string:"http://itunes.apple.com/search?term=b12&limit=40"),
       data = NSData(contentsOfURL: url),